cdondrup/petri_net/README.md

               - Exists: [LocalQuery: "value"]
 ```

-Preconditions and effects, support all standard logical operations, i.e. and, or, not, and a range of comparisosns and checks such as the `Exists` used here.
+Preconditions and effects, support all standard logical operations, i.e. and, or, not, and a range of comparisons and checks such as the `Exists` used here.
 So before the action will be started, the Petri-Net will query the local KB and check if there is an entry called "value".
 This makes sure that we can fill the goal of our `SimpleTest.action` defined above.

 In additiona to our vaniall ROS action, we also have our RPN action that we defined above: